Second or Subsequent Resident Visa

 • you were outside New Zealand when your travel conditions expired

-You won’t need to provide any evidence you held a resident visa, unless we ask you to.
+You will not need to provide evidence that you held a resident visa, unless we ask you to.

 Visa eligibility

-• a permanent resident visa because of your commitment to New Zealand – you have to apply within 24 months
+• a permanent resident visa, because of your commitment to New Zealand (you must apply within 2 years)

 • a variation of travel conditions, which would still be valid when you apply.

-You must provide English translations of all evidence not in English.
+You must provide of all evidence not in English.

 Non-principal applicant eligibility

-A person included as a dependent child in a residence application who is applying for a second and subsequent visa will still be assessed based on the eligibility of the principal applicant, even if they are an adult when they apply.
+A person included as a dependent child in a residence application, who is applying for a Second or Subsequent Resident Visa, will still be assessed based on the eligibility of the , even if they are an adult when they apply.

 Partners of New Zealand citizens

-If you’re the partner of a New Zealand citizen you’ll only be eligible for a second or subsequent resident visa if both of the following apply:
+If you are the partner of a New Zealand citizen, you will only be eligible for a Second or Subsequent Resident Visa if both of the following apply:

 • you were granted residence based on your partnership with a New Zealand citizen